igemsoftware2017/NCTU_Formosa/README.md

   2 database : the code we use for database website.

-  3 IoT : the code we use for the prediction model and IoT sensor.
+  3 IoT : the code we use for the prediction model and IoT talk system.